ShyftXero/byoctf_discord/README.md

   - Purchasable hints
   - Reward system for user contributed challenges.
     - Some percentage of flag value
-  - JSON based challenge definition.
+  - TOML or JSON based challenge definition.
+    - Use TOML... it's much nicer.
+Check out the `example_challenge.toml` vs `example_challenge.json`
+    - There's a converter for challenges that exist in either format.
+      - `converter.py to_toml chall.json chall.toml`

 - Flag oriented
   - Points are bound to flags (except for externally validated challenges)
   - One flag can belong to several challenges.